-I had always been unsure of shockwave therapy and its use for a number of years, however I thought I would give it a go and see what all the fuss was about.
-I have suffered for many years with ongoing chronic insertional Achilles tendon issues, which has hampered my running over the past 10 years or so, limiting the intensity and speed at which I could run.
-Now for someone who is looking to run under 70 minutes for a half marathon this is very frustrating.
+I had always been unsure of shockwave therapy and its use due to the lack of scientific evidence based research.
+However, I have suffered for ten years with ongoing chronic insertional Achilles tendon issues.
+This has hampered my running, limiting the intensity and speed at which I could train.
+For someone who is looking to run under 70 minutes for a half marathon this is very frustrating.

-However, after chatting with several podiatrists and physiotherapist peers I thought I would give shockwave therapy a go as I had tried all other conservative treatments/management such as footwear changes, heel raises, strengthening exercises, playing around with my foot strike position etc.
+However, after chatting with several podiatrists and physiotherapist peers I thought I would give shockwave therapy a try.
+I had tried all other conservative treatments/management such as footwear changes, heel raises, strengthening exercises, playing around with my foot strike position etc to no long term success.

-After the initial session, which was not a pleasant experience, I was surprised that the pain/discomfort I had been experiencing when walking for a number of weeks had gone and over the next 3-5 days the pain was significantly less than before treatment.
-I had a further 3 treatments each 1 week apart and combined this with foot orthoses when running, just to reduce load on the tendon, and continued with my regular strengthening work.
+After the initial session, which was not a pleasant experience, I was surprised that the pain/discomfort I had been experiencing when walking had gone.
+Over the next 3-5 days the pain was significantly less than before treatment.
+I had a further 3 treatments over successive weeks.
+I combined this with foot orthoses when running, just to reduce load on the tendon, and continued with my regular strengthening work.
 I was back running pain free for the first time in 2 years.

-Now as the Sports Podiatrist at Run Lab Clinics this made me think as to whether this treatment would be useful in clinic to help those with chronic tendon injuries where standard conservative treatments are just not working.
-This is why I have invested in shockwave therapy and the clinic now provides the Swiss DolorClast method of shockwave therapy.
+Now as the Sports Podiatrist at Run Lab Clinics this made me think as to whether this treatment would be useful in clinic to help those with chronic tendon injuries where standard conservative treatments are not working.
+My clinic now provides the Swiss DolorClast method of shockwave therapy.

 The Swiss DolorClast Method used at Run Lab Clinics uses single acoustic pressure waves, called shock waves, to treat musculoskeletal pathologies.
 By delivering a mechanical stress to injured tissues, Shock Waves enable: